 - Prepare an annual report containing the details of the evaluation.

 The act prohibits a hospital from assigning direct-care providers to a nursing unit or clinical area of a hospital unless the providers are properly trained in the unit or area assigned.

 On or before September 1, 2022, in a form and manner determined by rules promulgated by the state board of health, each hospital is required to report:

 - The baseline number of beds the hospital is able to staff; and

 If the hospital's ability to meet staffed-bed capacity falls below 80% of the required baseline in a specified period, the hospital is required to notify the department and submit a plan to meet that requirement.

-The bill requires the department to notify a hospital if the hospital's number of staffed beds exceeds 80% of a hospital's total licensed beds and fine the hospital if the hospital does not take corrective action.
+The act requires the department to notify a hospital if the hospital's number of staffed beds exceeds 80% of a hospital's total licensed beds and fine the hospital if the hospital does not take corrective action.

 Each hospital is required to update its emergency plan at least annually and as often as necessary, as circumstances warrant.